 During Your First Visit

-On your first visit, he or she will gather information from you.
-Usually during your first visit to a nephrologist, he or she will review your medical history and do a complete physical exam.
+On your first visit, your nephrologist will gather information from you.
+He or she will review your medical history, and do a complete physical exam.
 To determine how your kidneys are functioning, he or she will order blood and urine tests.
 A kidney ultrasound may be required, and additional studies may be necessary.